* Images shown are of mature plants

 We’ve put in the hard work at our nursery so that you can get color and explosive blooms as soon as the first spring…especially when you buy our larger Cleveland Pears.
 Your Cleveland Pear arrives at your door with better-developed, fuller branching, and a robust, healthy root system.

 If you’re looking for flowering pear, the Cleveland Pear is the top variety available.
 Don’t wait – get your Cleveland Pear today!

 Planting & Care

-2) Dig your hole and make it twice as wide as the diameter and as deep as the depth of the root ball.
-(For the best results, place a 2-inch layer of compost in the bottom of the hole then add a 2-inch layer of dirt over the compost).
+Dig your hole and make it twice as wide as the diameter and as deep as the depth of the root ball.
+Place your tree, fill in the soil, and water to settle the roots.
+Mulch the surrounding soil to preserve moisture.

-During the cold season Cleveland pears lose their leaves in the fall and stay dormant throughout the winter.
-It still requires water and in most cases, giving it a good soaking once a month is sufficient.
+In the winter, a good watering once a month is sufficient.
 However, if your tree was struggling during the summer season or is young (less than four years old) you can water it every two weeks.

-Fertilizing: Fertilize in the fall when the tree starts to go dormant, about six weeks prior to the first frost of the season and use about a half-pound.
-Spread your fertilizer over the planting area and out to the drip line of the tree and then water well.
-You can use a general-purpose balanced fertilizer such as 10-10-10 or similar.
+3. Fertilizing: Fertilize in the fall when the tree starts to go dormant, about six weeks prior to the first frost of the season.
+You can use a general-purpose, balanced fertilizer such as 10-10-10 or similar.